PSY4030 Skills and Issues in Counselling

 Method used to combine assessment results to attain final grade:

 The final grades for students will be assigned on the basis of the weighted aggregate of the marks obtained for each of the summative assessment items in the course.

-Students whose first language is not English, may take an appropriate unmarked non-electronic translation dictionary (but not technical dictionary) into the examination.
+There Students whose first language is no examination for this course. not English, may take an appropriate unmarked non-electronic translation dictionary (but not technical dictionary) into the examination.
 Dictionaries with any handwritten notes will not be permitted.
 Translation dictionaries will be subject to perusal and may be removed from the candidate's possession until the appropriate disciplinary action is completed if found to contain material that could give the candidate an unfair advantage.

 Examination period when Deferred/Supplementary examinations will be held:

 There will be no supplementary examinations in this course.

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

 Students are required to contribute to weekly online discussions throughout the semester beginning in week one of the course.
 While it is understandable that a week or two may be missed during the semester, a minimum of 10 weekly original submissions is required and late submissions will not be accepted.
 Topics for discussion will involve the counselling skills and techniques and broader counselling issues covered in the course.
 An 'original' contribution will consist of a 100-300 word reflection on or critical appraisal of course material and/or related topics, though students are also expected to ask questions and to respond to the contributions and ideas of their fellow students.
 At the end of the semester, students must select and submit a folio of five of their own original contributions along with a brief summary 500-1000 words), addressing each of the contributions separately, of the relevance of those contributions to the overall objectives of the course.
 The summary should be written in APA style.